Arjun6472/Arjun6472/README.md

 ## Fun facts about me
 1.when I was around 8 yrs old I saw Wreck It Ralph and decided I will break into tech in future🦕.
 2.My fav animals are capybara and otters🦦.
-3.I genuinely love using open source softwares as i love customising stuffs.🧙
+3.I genuinely love using open source softwares as I love customising stuffs🧙.